Crucified Nun is Killed in Exorcism

 If you had researched biology, anthropology, cosmology and physics instead of religion -- If you had had a regular subscription to magazines like Scientific American, for example, ones that popularise these and other fields, or if you had taken to heart your high school biology education, then you'd have a much stronger foundation and ammunition to refute this god-crap, and sooner!
 That's what I think.
 I'm sorry to speak to you like this but I mean it in a nice way :).
 Science is actually fun!

-As it is now, your well written and touching story allows the existence of an evil god, yes?
-There's nothing that refutes him.
-And if there can be one god, then why not three or 12 or a Zillion, as the Mormons believe?
-If something as complex as One who can create a universe can spring from nothing or always exist, then certainly something simpler, universes, can come from a Big Bangs, no?
+As it is now, your well written and touching story allows the existence of an evil god -- and if there can be one god, then why not three or 12 or a 12 zillion, as the Mormons believe?
+If something as complex as One who can create a universe can spring from nothing or always exist, then certainly something simpler, universes, can come from a Big Bangs, yes?

 What does it mean to lose one's faith?
 It seems to imply that faith is a good thing.
 Nobody says oh, I lost my cancer but one is well understood if he/she says I lost my vision or my purse.